SolemmaLLC/ClimateStudioDocs/docs/viewLEED.rst

    :width: 900px
    :align: center

-- **Type 3: Unobstructed**: A view location with a line of sight to vision glazing from within three times its head hight.
+- **Type 3: Unobstructed**: A view location with a line of sight to vision glazing from within three times its head height.

 .. figure:: images/result_viewportViewType3.png
    :width: 900px
    :align: center

 LEED v4.0 also specifies a fourth type of view that is *not* assessed by ClimateStudio, involving angular factors defined in *Windows and Offices: A Study of Office Worker Performance and the Indoor Environment*.
-Below the dashoard is the Room Table, which lists view type percentages for each regularly occupied floor area, and a Viewport Settings bar, which contains a legend and settings button (5) for adjusting the display:
+Below the dashboard is the Room Table, which lists view type percentages for each regularly occupied floor area, and a Viewport Settings bar, which contains a legend and settings button (5) for adjusting the display:

 .. figure:: images/result_panelLEEDViewTable.png
    :width: 900px